Clarification

 Scope

-If tenderers are inexperienced in the type of work being tendered, tenders may appear excessively high or abnormally low.
+If bidders are inexperienced in the type of work being tendered, tenders may appear excessively high or abnormally low.
 In both cases you should ensure that suppliers have understood the scope of the requirement

 Interference